victorpinto/VGA123_Unity_Template/README.md

 **Setup**

- 1. Drag the EventTriggers Script onto a Trigger Object
+ 1. Drag the EventTriggers Script onto a Trigger Volume
+ 2. Set the size of "Objects that Trigger" to how ever many objects
- 2. Drag in the Player Character, or any other object that you wish to trigger the events
+ 3. Drag in the Player Character, or any other object that you wish to trigger the events into

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ5ODc0NDkwNl19
+eyJoaXN0b3J5IjpbLTIwNzY4NzEyNjhdfQ==
 -->